wgilreath/zing/README.md

 # Zing - the Zero packet Ping network utility

 Zing is a lightweight, zero packet utility similar to ping, that provides similar functionality as the ubiquitous ping network utility.
 The Zing network utility was published in Linux magazine for December 2022 Issue 265/2022 as "Zing Me" here: https://www.linux-magazine.com/Issues/2022/265/Zing#article_i5

+A follow up article about an implementation as a bash shell script was published in Admin Magazine 77/2023 as "Have a Bash with the Zing network utility Zinger" here: https://www.admin-magazine.com/Archive/2023/77/Have-a-Bash-with-the-Zing-network-utility.

+The userbook as an ebook "Zing This!" is here: https://books2read.com/u/bOEVPo and is available in this GitHub repository under the directory "books" as ePub and PDF documents.

 Features
 ========